The 11 Worst Mistakes First-Time Investors Make

 Why it’s a mistake: Buying individual stocks as a first-time investor is almost always a mistake.
 “Because most first-time investors will be starting out with smaller amounts of little money, they will only be able to buy a small amount of stock in each company, and will be able to buy very little of each one,” Jusko says.
 “Having few stocks means the performance is likely to fluctuate wildly, which most new investors find hard to stomach.
 They are likely to sell the stocks if they go down, meaning they’ll lose a big chunk of their investment, plus have to pay transaction fees on both the buying and selling end of the deal.”

 What to do instead: Choosing a mutual fund or exchange-trade fund (ETF) that allows you to get diversification even without large sums of money is almost always a better option, Jusko says.
-Don’t miss these tips from 11 people who retired early.

 Being too risk-averse